integer-net/RemoveCustomerAccountLinks/README.md

 -----------
 Removes customer account links in Magento.
 With this easy to install extension, you can switch off the default menu points in frontend user account easily by click n go in magento backend.
-The module distinguishes between magento ce version 1.5, 1.6 and 1.7.
-In Backend, default menu points are shown only.
-You can fill these up with manual pages you created by changing the config.xml.
-If you do, be careful with updating this module!!!
+The module distinguishes between magento ce version 1.5, 1.6, 1.7 and 1.8.

 Requirements
 ------------